Apple Juice vs Apple Cider

-Fresh cider is nothing but apple juice but it has not been filtered to remove coarse particles of apple pulp.
+Fresh cider is nothing but apple juice, but it has not been filtered to remove coarse particles of apple pulp.
 To make a gallon of cider, one needs a third of a bushel.
-Making of fresh cider involves washing, cutting and mashing of fresh apples to a consistency of applesauce.
+Making of fresh cider involves washing, cutting, and mashing of fresh apples to a consistency of apple sauce.
 Different layers of this mash are wrapped in cloth and then stacked in racks.
 Using a hydraulic press, these layers are pressed to extract juice that flows into refrigerated tanks.
 Apple cider is this juice bottled up.

 Cider needs constant refrigeration as it is perishable.
 It stays fresh and sweet for up to two weeks.
-You can also get it frozen but it is better to pour off a little from the container before freezing as it expands during the process.
+You can also get it frozen, but it is better to pour off a little from the container before freezing as it expands during the process.
+One thing to remember when buying apple cider is always to buy pasteurized cider as un-pasteurized cider contains bacteria and fungi which may be detrimental for your health.

-The color of apple juice bought in the market is different and is yellow in color while home made apple juice is brownish in appearance.
+The color of apple juice bought in the market is different and is yellow in color while homemade apple juice is brownish in appearance.
 This is because filtration is done several times to remove any particle or pulp from the juice.
-One thing to remember when buying apple cider is to always buy pasteurized cider as un-pasteurized cider contains bacteria and fungi which may be detrimental for your health.

-• Apple cider contains both apple juice and the pulp whereas apple juice is pure extract of apples without any particles.
+• Apple cider contains both apple juice and the pulp whereas apple juice is a pure extract of apples without any particles.

-• Apple cider can be soft or hard depending upon its fermentation
+• Apple cider can be soft or hard depending upon its fermentation.